beyondessential/tupaia/packages/web-frontend/README.md

 ### Backend

-For any charts/measures to load any data, basically anything to work, you need need a config server providing the API for tupaia-web.
+For any charts/measures to load any data, basically anything to work, you need need a config server providing the API for web-frontend.
 There are 2 options

 #### Point at a remote server